Kothari Industrial FY26 loss widens on associate impact, audit qualifications

 Audit Qualifications and Financial Impact

 M/s.
-Ray & Ray, Statutory Auditors, issued an audit report with a qualified opinion on both standalone and consolidated financial results.
-The auditors highlighted a government subsidy receivable of ₹80 lakhs outstanding for over eight years without documentary evidence.
+Ray & Ray, Statutory Auditors, issued a qualified opinion on both standalone and consolidated financial results, highlighting several material discrepancies.
+The auditors noted a government subsidy receivable of ₹80 lakhs outstanding for over eight years without documentary evidence.
 Additionally, year-end balance confirmations for promoters amounting to ₹1.80 crores, trade receivables of ₹33.49 crores, and other significant balances were not provided for verification.
-The auditors also noted unreconciled GST input credits of ₹10.41 crores and output liabilities of ₹10.55 crores with the GST portal, alongside the unavailability of detailed stock valuation reports for inventory worth ₹10.98 crores.
+The auditors also flagged unreconciled GST input credits of ₹10.41 crores and output liabilities of ₹10.55 crores with the GST portal, alongside the unavailability of detailed stock valuation reports for inventory worth ₹10.98 crores.
+Further, statutory deductions under Provident Fund, Employees’ State Insurance, and Professional Tax totaling ₹80.09 lakhs could not be reconciled due to missing payroll records.

 Operational and Disciplinary Updates

 During the quarter ended March 31, 2026, the company availed unsecured loan facilities totaling ₹36 crores at an interest rate of 24% per annum to support business operations.
 This included ₹34 crores from Satluj Credit Holdings Private Limited and ₹2 crores from Transworld Breweries and Distilleries Private Limited.
-The company also disclosed receiving a notice from the Income Tax Department under Section 148A(1) proposing a demand of ₹1,16,26,892 for the assessment year 2022-23, against which no provision has been made.
+The company disclosed receiving a notice from the Income Tax Department under Section 148A(1) dated March 21, 2026, proposing a demand of ₹1,16,26,892 for the assessment year 2022-23, against which no provision has been made.
 Proceedings initiated by the Collector of Nilgiris for land repossession in Coonoor are currently pending adjudication before the Madras High Court.
+The company also applied for voluntary delisting of its equity shares from the Calcutta Stock Exchange to streamline compliance.

 | Metric | Standalone FY26 (₹ in Lakhs) | Consolidated FY26 (₹ in Lakhs) |